SiliCon Costume Contest

 Regarding group entries, each entry’s appropriate category will be determined by the participant with the highest number of cosplay/costume awards.
 For example, an entry consisting of 3 persons with 2 participants having won no awards, and the third participant having won 3 or more major awards will be placed in the “Master” category.

 Pictures and video may be taken during both the Pre-Judging as well as Performance portion of the judging process of the participants.
-These pictures/video are the property of SiliCon for the purposes of advertising and promotion of future events and contests.
+These pictures/videos are the property of SiliCon for the purposes of advertising and promotion of future events and contests.

 You must remain in the main Ballroom for the entirety of the contest.
 Please listen to the directions given by the SiliCon volunteers and be respectful to your fellow contestants.
 If you have special needs, please let the judges’ panel be aware at the pre-judging portion of the contest or during check-in at the Cosplay Table.